 Going back to the relationship mistakes, if you tend to be a “Dictator,” trying to control everything and everybody, much of your worry and anxiety is associated with step 5.
 Based on personal experience, when I made sure that steps 1-4 were done, that provided the strength and courage to trust God and use step 5.

 So, what is the learning from this?
-The only way to model God’s behavior is to do ALL 5 of those items listed above.
+The only way to model God’s behavior is to do ALL 5 items listed above.
 The LAST item is the one that screams at me that it can’t be true.
 It is like fingernails on a chalkboard.
 BUT that is what GOD DID, and He is PERFECT.

-Maybe your intervention or trying to rescue someone prevents the seed of consequences that can develop into the blossom of change!
+Your intervention or trying to rescue someone prevents the seed of consequences that can develop into the blossom of change!

 What would God do?
 It is evident from God’s Word that He lets humanity experience the consequence of sin, even when it results in a person’s choice for Hell.